YemingLakeForest/YemingLakeForest.github.io/_posts/2019-08-10-back-on-the-road-again.md

 2. **Targeted accumulation of knowledge and learning skills**.
 Through the years I had acquired skills in this industry what are fairly priced in the market.
-Although, large portion of these skills are obtained through work and are unconscious and passively accumulated.
-From now on, I should work on reverse the absorption method and actively set up a framework to dominate knowledge acquisition.
+Although, a large portion of these skills are obtained through work and are unconscious and passively accumulated.
+From now on, I should work on reversing the absorption method and actively set up a framework to dominate knowledge acquisition.

-3. Ever since I started to work, all my values are add to the companies I worked for.
+3. Ever since I started to work, all my values are added to the companies I worked for.
-Every piece of code that I've written, every system that I've built, turned straight into company's property.
-I would like to **use my skills out side of my day job**.
+Every piece of code that I've written, every system that I've built, turned straight into the company's property.
+I would like to **use my skills outside of my day job**.
 I don't have a clue what to do with this.
 If you have an idea and like to share, please leave a message.